Lightprotocol/gnark-mt-setup/README.md

 This will download all new ph2 files and store them and their hashes in the ./contributions folder.
 - git push the latest diff (contribution) to this repo.

-Now, anyone can verify the new contribution without AWS access by running:
+Now, anyone can verify the new contribution without AWS access by pulling the latest commit and running:

 ```
-./coordinator/verify_contributions.py --local
+python3 coordinator/verify_contributions.py --local
 ```

+Repeat this process for every new contribution.
+Before you create and send new presigned URLs, make sure to have verified against the AWS bucket and git pushed the latest diff to this repo.

 ## Thank You